Skip to main content

 At the start of the coronavirus (COVID-19) pandemic in March 2020, the Welsh Government put in place an emergency homelessness response.
 This response involved additional funding, together with both statutory and non-statutory guidance to ensure that no-one was left without accommodation, together with the support they need, to stay safe during the pandemic.

-To support this response, monthly management information relating to persons placed into temporary accommodation and rough sleepers has been collected from local authorities since August 2020.
-This management information replaced the weekly gathering of intelligence collected during the initial stages of the Coronavirus (COVID-19) pandemic (from April 2020).
+To support this response, monthly information relating to persons placed into temporary accommodation and rough sleepers has been collected from local authorities since August 2020.
+This information replaced the weekly gathering of intelligence collected during the initial stages of the COVID-19 pandemic (from April 2020).
+This monthly data collection was initially published as Management Information.
+Following a review by the Office for Statistics Regulation (OSR), these data have now undergone the appropriate quality assurance protocols for Official Statistics.

-Since 2019-20, quarterly data on statutory homelessness has not been collected, and a reduced annual statutory homelessness return has been undertaken to reduce the overall data provision burden on local authorities.
+Since 2019-20, quarterly data on statutory homelessness has not been collected, and a reduced annual statutory homelessness return was undertaken between 2019-20 and 2022-23 to reduce the overall data provision burden on local authorities.
 Details can be found in the Accuracy section below.

 Users and uses